geralang/gerap/README.md

 - `git`
   - default is `git`, overwrite with `GERAP_GIT_PATH`
   - required when a git repository containing a package is used as a dependency
+  - required when a package with `target = "c"` is built or ran and no custom core deps are provided
 - `gerac`
   - default is `gerac`, overwrite with `GERAP_GERAC_PATH`
   - required when Gera source code is compiled